stappersg/vBook/src/features.md

 - [Null MX] RFC.
 - [SPF] support.
 - [DKIM] signer and verifier.
-- [DMARC] is planned for the next minor release.
+- [DMARC] verifier, reporting is not natively supported.
-- [DANE] protocol is planned for future release.
+- [DANE] protocol is planned for a future release.
 - [ARC] and [BIMI] experimental and future Internet standards are currently not supported.

 [Null MX]: https://www.rfc-editor.org/rfc/rfc7505.html